 Preview Events and Announcements

-Similar to community items, can insert a link to a previously published event or announcement.
+Similar to community items, you can insert a link to a previously published event or announcement.
 This is great way to link the previous posting that is part of a series or another type of past event that is related to the current event.

 https://steamcommunity.com/games/<appid or vanity>/announcements/detail/<gid>